Supporting Your Child

-Welcome to the Parent’s Guide page.
-Here you will find useful information to help you support your child through the school year.
+On this page, you will find useful information to help support your child through the school year.

 They are the building blocks essential for developing your child’s education, personal development and self-reliance.
 They include:

-Personal Study (PS) – the school week now gives your child time during the school week to complete some independent study.
-They need to complete PS on time and to the best of their ability, attend RHAPT sessions if they have more than 3 Behaviour Managers for lack of PS in any half term and keep up to date with what is set and when it is due.
+Personal Study (PS) – Our timetable now gives your child time to complete some independent study during the school week.
+They need to complete Personal Study on time and to the best of their ability, attend RHAPT sessions if they have more than three Behaviour Manager Points for lack of PS in any half term, and keep up to date with what is set and when it is due.

 How do we measure these?

-Your child will be assessed against these ‘Foundations for Learning’ and graded according to three levels:
+Your child will be assessed against the ‘Foundations for Learning’ and graded according to three levels:

 So, how do I know how well my child is doing?